 My heart breaks at the news out of Las Vegas.
 I am sharing the post I wrote about the aftermath of Orlando and a shooting at a dance club in my home of Fort Myers.
 The words I wrote then remain true today: I refuse to remain silent.
 I refuse to stay numb.
 And I am tired of this madness.

 This morning I found myself standing in a strip mall less than a mile away from where I used to live, a dozen roses in my hand and more than two dozen reporters in my face.

 I was standing on the site of the latest mass shooting in America.

 A reporter asked me was why I was there.

 I’d thought about this as I purchased a bouquet of small yellow roses at my local Winn-Dixie this morning.
 (What types of flowers are suitable to leave at memorials for mass shootings?
 I wondered.
 This is now a question we have to ask ourselves in America.)

 I thought about gun violence as I made the twenty-three minute drive north from my home, driving past my church that only five short weeks ago hosted a vigil for the Orlando mass shooting victims.
 I thought about it as I exited the…

 View original post 530 more words

-What would you bring if you had to evacuate?* Would it fit in one yellow crate?
-I think you’d be surprised to discover that it would.
+What would you bring if you had to evacuate?
+Would it fit in one yellow crate?
+I think you would be surprised to discover that it would.